rtcpolk/Animatronic-Eyeball-Mechanism/README.md

 ## File Structure
 This project is structured with the root directory `Animatronic-Eyeball-Mechanism` containing two workspaces - `microros_Ws` and `ros2_ws`.
 I did this because the `microROS` applications that run on the microcontroller have a different build sequence than the traditional `ros2` packages that run on the host computer.
 There is likley a way to combine these into a single workspace but I left them separate for simplicity sake.
 All of the applications that will be flashed onto the ESP32 go into the `microros_ws/firmware/freertos_apps/apps` directory, and all of the `ROS2` packages to be run on the host computer go into the `ros2_ws/src` directory.

+## License
+This project is under the Apache 2.0 open source license.

+## Acknowledgements
+This project is still in development and thus there are likely to be errors or bugs that pop up.

+I am an undergraduate mechanical engineer and recently found a passion for mechatronics.
+I have some academic experience with mechatronics and computer science but most of my knowledge has come from hands on experience through personal projects.
+I have spent countless hours trying to read through various code libraries, debugging problems, and searching the internet for help.
+I try to document my projects with the challenges I faced and the solutions I used the best I can to hopefully make it that much easier for the next person that comes along.

+If this project / guide inspired or helped you with your own project I'd love to hear about it.
+I am also willing to hear any feeback or discuss errors / bugs.
+Contact robert.t.polk@vanderbilt.edu.